8ctopus/paddle-rest-api/README.md

 var_dump($products->list());
 ```

+## todo

+- implement tests

 ## issues with the current minimalist architecture

 - hard to use the demo for more complex things
-    - list items with filters
+- filter lists not implemented
 - create complex items as arrays are not presently supported
-    - it's not possible to update a key which is not a string